cosmasonyekwelu/pythonlearningjourney/daysixteen/README.md

 ## Reflection

 Today's focus on encapsulation revealed how proper data protection leads to more robust and maintainable code.
-The @property decorator provided an elegant way to implement getters and setters while maintaining Pythonic syntax.
+The `@property` decorator provided an elegant way to implement getters and setters while maintaining Pythonic syntax.
 Data validation in setters proved crucial for ensuring object integrity.
 Name mangling offered true attribute privacy, while protected attributes established clear conventions for internal use.
-The BankAccount project demonstrated how encapsulation transforms simple classes into production-ready components with proper access control and validation.
+The Bank Account project demonstrated how encapsulation transforms simple classes into production-ready components with proper access control and validation.